mb0/book/src/03_Reality.md

 dogs and we are all conscious to some degree.

 What makes your reality more real than your dreams?
-You would probably say that things happening in dreams have no effect on the real world.
+You would probably say that things happening in dreams have no lasting effect outside the dream.
 But is this really true?
 Did you ever understand something in your sleep after a long night of studying?
 Mendeleev got the insights for the periodic table[^3] and Paul McCartney composed the song Yesterday[^4] while dreaming.
+Many other thoughts were dreamt that have a lasting effect outside of dreams.

-TODO: explore dreams in more detail, stress scenarios, shared dream experiences, precognition, lucid dreaming.
+Many dreams are of stress scenarios, to revisit or prepare situations in your lives; to process experiences and prepare future decisions.
+Sometimes dreams can be precognizant[^5] and revisit future events.
+Sometimes dreams are shared with a close friend or total stranger.
+Some people have learned to take conscious control of their dreams[^6].

 TODO: explore optical illusions, gorilla experiment, Dan Brown, but also the Miracle of the Sun, levitation of monks and saints.